iremozdemr/iremozdemr/README.md

 <br>

 - 🔭 I’m currently working on machine learning
-- 🧠 I’m interested in software engineering and frontend development
+- 🧠 I’m interested in software engineering and web development
 - 💼 I’m looking for a part-time job
 - 📫 You can reach me via **iremozdemirwww3@gmail.com**